-- 4. CAMP EVENTS. - A. General Rules for Camp Events. - All Camp Events will be started by flag and whistle by the Judge. - Roughing of the Timers and/or Judges will result in disqualification. - In the event a team member is injured prior to the event, a substitute who is not already participating in the event may be allowed.
-The substitute must be someone who is already a contestant in the rodeo. - All Camp Events to have a two (2) minute time limit. - 5.
-Each camp team will have their own Timer. - B. Steer Decorating. - Team event with two (2) people on each team. - Steer is in bucking chutes with alternating (every other) chutes, if possible, to be used for safety reasons. - 3.
-Each steer will have a soft twenty-five foot (25') rope attached on: - a.
-Horns of a horned steer. - b.
-No mulie (non horned) steers will be allowed.
-Rope to be furnished by rodeo sponsor.
+4. CAMP EVENTS.

+- A. General Rules for Camp Events. - 1.
+All Camp Events will be started by flag and whistle by the Judge. - 2.
+Roughing of the Timers and/or Judges will result in disqualification. - In the event a team member is injured prior to the event, a substitute who is not already participating in the event may be allowed.
+The substitute must be someone who is already a contestant in the rodeo. - 4.
+All Camp Events to have a two (2) minute time limit. - 5.
+Each camp team will have their own Timer. - B. Steer Decorating. - 1.
+Team event with two (2) people on each team. - 2.
+Steer is in bucking chutes with alternating (every other) chutes, if possible, to be used for safety reasons. - Each steer will have a soft twenty-five foot (25') rope attached on: - a.
+Horns of a horned steer. - No mulie (non-horned) steers will be allowed.
+Rope to be lurnished by rodeo sponsor.
 Knots are allowed in ropes. - c.
-Ribbon must be one inch (1") wide and twentyfour inches (24") length minimum. - 4.
+Ribbon must be a minimum of 7/8" to maximum of 1 and 1/4" in width and twenty-four inches (24") length minimum and must be made of cloth material. - 4.
 The team: - a.
-One (1) team member stands ten feet (10') from chutes holding the rope. - b.
-Second (2nd) team member stands at least forty feet (40') from the chutes.
+One (1) team member stands ten feet (10') from chutes holding the rope. - Second (2nd) team member stands at least forty feet (40') from the chutes.
 When the chute opens, he/she runs up to tie ribbon on steers' tail.
-Steers entire body must clear the chute box before ribbon can be tied on.

-- 5. Time starts when the Judge blows the whistle and drops the flag.
-Time ends when the ribbon is tied on the steers' tail, the loop of the rope has been removed from the steers' horns, and the member of the team who tied the ribbon on the tail touches the Timer assigned to their team. - If a team loses their steer, they must recapture their own steer. - 7.
-Disqualification: - a.
-If the ribbon is not tied to steers' tail when Timer is touched. - b.
-If the Timer is touched before the loop is removed from both horns. - c.
-Capturing another teams' steer. - d.
-Attempting to decorate the steer before its entire body clears the chute box. - e.
+Steers entire body must clear the chute box before ribbon can be tied on. - 5.
+Time starts when the Judge blows the whistle and drops the flag.
+Time ends when the ribbon is tied on the steers' tail, the loop of the rope has been removed from the steers' horns, and the member of the team who tied the ribbon on the tail touches the Timer assigned to their team.

+6. If a team loses their steer, they must recapture their own steer.

+7. Disqualification:

+- If the ribbon is not tied to steers' tail when Timer is touched. - If the Timer is touched before the loop is removed from both horns.

+Capturing another teams' steer.

+- Attempting to decorate the steer or remove rope from horns before its entire body clears the chute box. - e.
 If contestant touches unassigned Timer. - f.
-Contestants placing finger(s) in steers' eyes. - Event requires two (2) Judges. - C. Goat Dressing. - Team event with two (2) people on each team. - 2.
+Contestants placing finger(s) in steers' eyes. - 8.
+Event requires one (1) Judge for each Team. - C. Goat Dressing. - 1.
+Team event with two (2) people on each team. - 2.
 Goats must be spaced so that they cannot tangle up with each other.
 Goats shall be tethered with a ten foot (10') rope to a weighted object which the goats cannot drag.
 Goats must be held stationary at the point furthest away from the start line until the Judge drops the flag and blows the whistle.
 The shorts shall all be the same size, style, and brand. - Contestants will stand at starting line fifty feet (50') from the point at which the goat is tethered. - 4.
 A Judge will flag and whistle the start.
-The team runs to their goat and as one (1) member of the team holds the goat, the other team member puts shorts on both back legs with one (1) leg of the goat in each leg-hole of the shorts. - 5.
-Time ends when both members of the team re-cross the start/finish line and touch the Timer with the shorts still on the tailbone of the goat.
+The team runs to their goat and as one (1) member of the team holds the goat, the other team member puts shorts on both back legs with one (1) leg of the goat in each leg-hole of the shorts. - Time ends when both members of the team re-cross the start finish line and touch the Timer with the shorts still on the tailbone of the goat. - Disqualification: